TurkuML/Interaction-Concordance-Index/Experiment/README.md

 2. Run setup.py in order to be able to use the function InteractionConcordanceIndex in the way how it is used in the experiment files.

 ## Dependencies
 The experimental study was run by using Python 3.8.8 and visualized by using R version 4.4.1.
 The following libraries are needed for repeating the study according to the following instructions.
-Other libraries are needed as well, if the predictions are wanted to be run.
+Other libraries are needed as well, if the predictions are wanted to be calculated.
 ### Python
 - NumPy (1.20.3)
 - pandas (2.0.3)